DATA-606-2023-FALL-TUESDAY/Gunda_ManiTeja/docs/proposal.md

 ### Research Questions
+- Is smoking and drinking really independent of each other?
+Do all drinkers smoke or Do all smokers drink?
+- Is it true that the majority of drinkers/smokers are men?
+What percent of smokers or drinkers are women?
+- What age groups do the majority of smokers/drinkers belong to?
-- What are the key factors that correlate with smoking and drinking habits in the dataset's population?
+- What are some key health indicators (features) that correlate with smoking and/or drinking habits?
-- Can machine learning models accurately classify individuals as smokers or non-smokers based on their health parameters, and if so, which features are most indicative of smoking status?
+- How do different machine learning techniques (linear vs. non-linear) compare in the identification of smoking & drinking habits based on their health parameters and which models can most accurately classify individuals?
-- Similarly, can we accurately classify individuals as drinkers or non-drinkers based on their health parameters and habits, and which features are most indicative of drinking status?
+- As per the best performing models, which features are most important for identifying smoking status or drinking status?

 ## Data